Debunking Some Common ETF Myths

 Using another top-30 statistic, Hempstead points out 20 of this year’s top-30 ETFs have average daily turnover below 250,000 shares.

-Hempstead cites the First Trust S&P REIT Index Fund (NYSE: FRI) as an example in the volume versus liquidity comparison.
+Hempstead cites the First Trust S&P REIT Index Fund (NYSE: FRI) as an example in the volume vs. liquidity comparison.

 Importantly, investors should note they are not necessarily competing against professional market makers with thinly-traded ETFs.